Death is always a tragic event. An unnecessary death that was caused by someone else’s wrongful behavior, however, is beyond tragic.

 Insurance companies know this, and they take ruthless advantage of it.
 Indeed, there is one kind of wrongful death claimant who defendants and insurance companies alike just love—the claimant who doesn’t know how much their claim is worth.

 It can be easy to convince such people to settle for a fraction of their claim’s true value.
-Let us do the negotiating for you, however, and we will see to it that you receive every dime you are entitled to.
+Let our top rated serious injury law firm in Boca Raton, FL do the negotiating for you, however, and we will see to it that you receive every dime you are entitled to.

 How Wrongful Death Claims Work in Florida